pyrogn/HiveHelper_on_PySpark/hhop/txt/hhop.txt

     """
     Class drops empty tables where there are 0 records or table folder doesn't exist

-    !fix that you don't read views
-    describe formatted schema.table where Type != 'VIEW'
     """

     def __init__(self, schema: str = "default"):